theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 Now we need to tell Foundry where these files are.
 Skip down to "Configuring Foundry" below.

 ### VIM WARNING!!!
 A quick lesson in vim, the text editor you'll need next!
-The next section "Configuring Foundry" has tips for using vim around a direct example.
-If you are going to use option nine(b) for high tech HTTPS and you don't know how to use vim, look ahead at the example.
+The section "Configuring Foundry" has tips for using vim around a direct example.
+If you are going to use option nine(b) for fancy HTTPS and you don't know how to use vim, look ahead at the example.
 If you are going straight to that section, Go right ahead, and take your time :)

 ### Option nine(b): Let's Encrypt (Requires Domain, more complex)